elhigu/canvas-image-tiles/README.md

 ## Create 256x256 tiles from huge (over 100Mpixel) input image with html5 canvas
 Checkout the online demo: http://elhigu.github.io/canvas-image-tiles

+## Implementation
+Plain html/css/javascript and optionally `hammer.js` to support touch screen events better.
+Tried to make it as easy as possible to wrap to work for any framework.

 ## To play around with it
 ```
 git clone https://github.com/elhigu/canvas-image-tiles.git